hemanthk92/IDD-Fa18-Lab3/README.md

 [link to the video](https://youtu.be/bNC21NYjnT8) <br>
 [link to the code] (/forceresistor_led.ino) <br>
 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
-The photocell resistor
+The photocell resistor <br>
 **e.
-What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**<br>
 The photocell resistor increases in voltage when it has more light and when it is covered up the voltage goes down.
+The soft cell resistor decreases in voltage the more its bent.
 ### 2. Accelerometer

 **a.
 Include your accelerometer read-out code in your write-up.**